gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 So, we went from ~100s to ~1s, roughly a 100x improvement.
 Pretty pretty good if you ask me.

-**My recommendation:**: Never build in Docker if you can help it.
+**My recommendation:**: Never build in Docker if you can avoid it.
 Build locally and copy the one static executable into the Docker image.

 **My ask for the Go team**: None actually, they have done an amazing job on the build system to support this use-case, and on the documentation.

 ## Conclusion

-Cgo is rocky, but there are no blocking issues, just lots of small pains.
-Half of the cure if being aware of the ailment.
-So armed with this knowledge, I wish you godspeed with your Cgo projects!
+Cgo is rocky, but there are no real blocking issues, just lots of small pains.
+Half the cure if being aware of the ailment, as the saying goes.
+So armed with this knowledge, I wish you god speed with your Cgo projects!